Call of Duty: Vanguard Einhorn Revolving best class setup, attachments, and more

 Best Vanguard Einhorn Revolving class

-Call of Duty: Vanguard, as with every Call of Duty game, has a problem with submachine guns, which are ubiquitous and almost overpowering.
-So, if MP40 players are ruining your day, the Einhorn Revolving is a monster for close-range encounters, and the best way to play it is to focus on those one-hit kills, wiping enemy players out before they can kill you.
+Call of Duty: Vanguard, as with every Call of Duty game, had a problem with submachine guns, which were ubiquitous and almost overpowering.
+So, if MP40 players were ruining your day, the Einhorn Revolving was the answer.
+This shotgun was a monster for close-range encounters, and the best way to play it was to focus on those one-hit kills, wiping enemy players out before they could kill you.

-The Einhorn is another slice of World War Two rarity, based on the Becker revolving shotgun – only 100 of these were ever made.
-If you’ve played Vanguard’s campaign, you’ll see plenty more than that as most of the enemies are toting them.
-This’ll show how brutally efficient they can be.
+The Einhorn was another slice of World War Two rarity in Vanguard, based on the Becker revolving shotgun – only 100 of which were ever made.

-But we can rebuild it, better than before.
-Our best Vanguard Einhorn Revolving class is going to beef up its ability to drop players with a single round so you can aim for a different target every time you squeeze the trigger.
-Steady aim and an aggressive playstyle are essential, but if you can bring these to the table, our Einhorn Revolver build will make you the scourge of Blitz servers everywhere.
+Our best Vanguard Einhorn Revolving class beefed up its ability to drop players with a single round so you could aim for a different target every time you squeezed the trigger.
+Steady aim and an aggressive playstyle were essential, but if you could bring these to the table, our Einhorn Revolver build made you the scourge of Blitz servers everywhere.

 Best Vanguard Einhorn Revolving class